 The Prime Minister says this.

 There is a lot of focus on Cathy Hughes and Radio One.
 While I do not support the business practices of the media company.
 I think and agree that it is a good thing to hold Radio One accountable for it's programming practices.
 Malcom X said"The media's is the most powerful entity on earth.
 They have the power to make the innocent guilty and to make the guilty innocent and that's power.
 Because they control the minds of the masses."
+I am happy to see that some in the community is paying attention to what is being aired.

 The performance rights issue a diversionary tactic to keep the focus off the real issue of media ownership.
 The public everywhere is dissatisfied with the role of radio.
 96 percent of all radio stations are owned by "white males" who have a Republican agenda.
 This is bigger than Cathy Hughes.
 The media will not hold a mirror to itself.
 It's going to take people telling the FCC and the elected officials to make changes.
 The most important issues are "imposing" ownership limits in the local area.
 The present limits should be reduced to 1 AM and 1 FM in a market.
 Bigger media is not better media.
 Another important issue is reducing the term limits on the license of a radio station from 8 to 3 years.
 The public should not have wait so long to challenge a station that is not meeting the needs of the community.
 More diversity of ownership will bring better radio to the airwaves.